gecko0307/dagon/doc/Conf Files.md

 ```

 ## settings.conf
 `settings.conf` contains engine settings.
-It is fully preserved for Dagon, and you are not recommended to use it for storing game-specific settings.
+It is fully preserved for Dagon's internal mechanisms, and you are not recommended to use it for storing game-specific settings.
 Supported options are the following:

 * `windowWidth`, `windowHeight` - size of a game window.
 They override default values specified in an application
 * `fullscreen` - `0` or `1`, run in fullscreen or windowed mode